-- assessment of the response operation, including assessment of techniques engaged and equipment used and their effectiveness; - documentation of clean-up costs (including staff hours); - assessment of environmental and economic damage; - details of problems encountered and lessons learned; and - recommendations regarding amendment or revision of NATPLANs/PACPLAN.
+- assessment of the response operation, including reference to equipment used, its effectiveness, additional equipment, and training needs; - documentation of clean-up costs (including staff hours); - assessment of environmental and economic damage; - details of problems encountered; and - recommendations regarding amendment or revision of NATPLANs/PACPLAN.

-When each government has compiled these individual reports, the Responsible Authority and other personnel should liaise with SPREP to review their collective experiences and compile an overall Post-incident Report (POSTREP) that will include the lessons identified for all SPREP members, including as appropriate, any recommendations for revising.
+When each government has compiled these individual reports, the Incident Commander and other personnel should liaise with SPREP to review their collective experiences and compile an overall Post-incident Report (POSTREP) that will include the root causes and lessons learnt for all SPREP members, including as appropriate, any recommendations for revising.

-Post incident reporting is also important when preparing to recover costs from the polluter or via International Conventions' liability funds.
-It is important to record as much information as possible during a marine incident response to ensure that lessons can be learned from the incident and true costs are captured and reimbursement can be sought from the polluter.
+This reporting is also important when recovering costs from the polluter or via International Convention's liability fund.
+It is important to record as much information as possible during a marine incident response to ensure that the true costs are captured and reimbursement can be sought from the polluter.